EFS-OpenSource/calibration-framework/README.rst

 This framework can also be used to calibrate object detection models.
 It has recently been shown that calibration on object detection also depends on the position and/or scale of a predicted object [12]_.
 We provide calibration methods to perform confidence calibration w.r.t. the additional box regression branch.
 For this purpose, we extended the commonly used Histogram Binning [3]_, Logistic Calibration alias Platt scaling [10]_ and the Beta Calibration method [2]_ to also include the bounding box information into a calibration mapping.
-Furthermore, we provide two new methods called the *Dependent Logistic Calibration* (:class:`netcal.scaling.LogisticCalibrationDependent`) and the *Dependent Beta Calibration* (:class:`netcal.scaling.BetaCalibrationDependent`) that are not only able to perform a calibration mapping w.r.t. additional bounding box information but also to model correlations and dependencies between all given quantities [12]_.
+Furthermore, we provide two new methods called the *Dependent Logistic Calibration* and the *Dependent Beta Calibration* that are not only able to perform a calibration mapping w.r.t. additional bounding box information but also to model correlations and dependencies between all given quantities [12]_.
 Those methods should be preffered over their counterparts in object detection mode.

 The framework is structured as follows::